Adolf Hitler in popular culture: Theatre

 Hitler made it onto the stage through Japanese novelist Yukio Mishima, who wrote a play called My Friend Hitler (Wagatomo Hitora), retelling the Night of the Long Knives.
 Moreover, the Hungarian writer George Tabori wrote a comedy called Mein Kampf which portrayed Hitler as a poor young man who enters Vienna, wanting to become an artist.
 Hitler appears as a minor character in Stanley Eveling's The Dead of Night, set above the Führerbunker as the Russians are entering Berlin.
 Dr Freud Will See You Now Mr Hitler (2008) was a radio drama by Laurence Marks and Maurice Gran presenting an imagined scenario in which Sigmund Freud treats the young Hitler.
 Toby Jones played Hitler.
 Utpal Dutt's 1975 Bengali play Barricade is set in the time that Hitler is rising to power.

 In 2021, Gamma Ray Theatre launched their debut production "Ay Up, Hitler!"
 Written by Hampshire playwright David McCulloch, the play tells the untold "true" story of how Hitler and other high-ranking members of the Third Reich, actually escaped Germany at the end of the war, and went into hiding in Yorkshire.
-The play was praised for its "razor sharp satire" and "Blackadder-esque" dialogue, and performed at Brighton Fringe 2022.
+The play was praised for its 'outrageous satire' and was described as a 'riotous hour of innovative theatre.'
+It made its Edinburgh Fringe Debut in 2023, achieving a sell-out run.